 Column layouts overview

-In Page Builder you cannot have rows within rows, but you can construct complex layouts with columns.
+In Beaver Builder you cannot have rows within rows, but you can construct complex layouts with column layers and child columns.

 Column layers, module layers, and child columns

 In any row, you can have multiple vertical layers of parent columns, child columns, and modules.
 Here are some diagram examples of a single row with various configurations of layers and columns.

 In Figure 1, there is one column inside the row, and the column contains three module layers.
 You can have any number of module layers within a single column, but only one module in each layer.

 If you want to more than one module in a layer, add a new column for each module.
 In Figure 2, there are two column layers in the row.
 The first layer has one column and the second layer has two columns.